2026

-Rediscovering Creativity
+Rediscovering creativity

 For years, my education and then work as a structural engineer was defined by precision, constraints, and getting things right.
 I learned how to think rigorously, solve complex problems, and respect systems that don’t forgive mistakes.
 But somewhere along the way, I stopped making things just because I wanted to.